 Danielle Lorenz is a PhD candidate in the Department of Educational Policy Studies at the University of Alberta.
-Danielle has been a research assistant on historic Métis labour migration for the On the Move Partnership since 2015.
-She is also the 2018 Managing Editor (English) for the Canadian Journal for New Scholars in Education, a long-time copyeditor for the Alberta Journal for Educational Research (AJER), and an archival researcher for Gunn Métis Local 55.
+Danielle was a research assistant on historic Métis labour migration for the On the Move Partnership from 2015-2019.
+She is the Knowledge Mobilization Editor for the Canadian Journal of Disability Studies, a long-time copyeditor for the Alberta Journal for Educational Research (AJER), and an Individual Learning Module Editor at NAIT.
 Danielle’s dissertation research examines the always-already existence of white settler colonialism within Alberta education systems.
-Other research interests include the likelihood of decolonization in higher education and K-12 systems of education, the pervasive nature of whiteness, autoethnography, syndactyly, critical disability studies, critical theory, and social media as a research tool.
+Other research interests include the likelihood of decolonization in higher education and K-12 systems of education, the pervasive nature of whiteness, autoethnography, syndactyly, critical disability studies.

 Lorenz, D. (2020).
 Deformography: An autoethnography of syndactyly.
 Canadian Journal of Disability Studies, 9(1), 31-52.
 Retrieved from https://cjds.uwaterloo.ca/index.php/cjds/article/view/595

 Gaudry, A., & Lorenz, D. E. (2018).
 Indigenization as inclusion, reconciliation, and decolonization: Navigating the different visions for indigenizing the Canadian Academy.
 AlterNative, 14(3), 218-227. https://doi.org/10.1177/1177180118785382

 Gaudry, A., & Lorenz, D. (2018).
 Decolonization for the masses.
 In E. Tuck, K. W. Yang, L. T.

 Smith (Eds.), Indigenous and decolonizing studies in Education: Mapping the long view (pp. 159-173.
 London, UK: Routledge.